 FAR 9.4 Debarred Applicability

 FAR 9.401 states that IAW Public Law 103-355, Section 2455 (31 U.S.C.
 6101, note), and defines Executive Order 12689, any debarment or suspension action, or any other Governmentwide exclusion commenced under the Nonprocurement Common Rule to Executive Order 12549 on August 25, 1995, or after, shall be looked at as a debarment or suspension under this subpart.

-Suspension and Debarment Policy: When it comes to debarment and suspension of government contractors, the Federal Government contracting agencies by law cannot award contracts to prime contractors or subcontractors (by consent) to companies that are not”responsible.”
+Suspension and Debarment Policy: When it comes to the debarred meaning and the suspension of government contractors, the Federal Government contracting agencies by law cannot award contracts to prime contractors or subcontractors (by consent) to companies that are not”responsible.”
 Therefore, government agencies place companies on the debarment party list to put other agencies on notice of any suspension or debarment actions.

 Agency coordination encouraged.
 Suspension and debarment policies highly encourage agencies to establish procedures and methods to coordinate either suspension or debarment actions.
 Placing contractors on SAMS debarment list due to business ethics, procurement fraud or other reasons has a serious impact on the company’s future but it also impacts other government contracting agencies nationwide.

 For example, if a contractor has other contracts with various other agencies, then those agencies may not be able to extend option years if the contractor is debarred.

 - Sometimes, placing a contractor on a suspension list instead of the debarred party list could be a solution.